 Typical areas of dispute include what assets and debts are actually held by each spouse and whether matrimonial

-Property division for unmarried couples
+Property division in Alberta for unmarried couples

 There are no laws governing the division of property for unmarried couples.
 In general, jointly held assets are divided equally and property purchased during the relationship belongs to the person who can prove ownership.